-The Norwegian Viva is still being built and will debut in 2023.
+The Norwegian Viva is a fairly new ship, being built in 2023.
 It's considered a medium size ship.
 Coming in at 965 ft long and 133 ft wide, it's roughly the length of 2.7 football fields, as wide as 2.5 tractor trailers, and the same height as a 15-story building.
-The Viva will first set sail in August 2023.
-The Viva is still under construction and Norwegian hasn't released all the details yet.
-This page will be updated as we learn more.

 The Viva can hold 3,099 based on double occupancy (two people per room) and more when you take into account 3rd and 4th passengers.
 When you compare the total tonnage of the ship to the number of passengers, the Viva has a space ratio of 46.
 Depending on the ship, this number can range from 30 to 52 (with a bigger number meaning more space per person) so this ship has more space per person than average.

 |Passengers (double occupancy)||3,099|

 The Viva is one of two Prima-class ships currently sailing with Norwegian.
 The Viva is very similar to its sister-ships; Prima, although each ship may have some differences.